Tampa woman travels home in RV after Southwest flight canceled

-TAMPA, Kan. — After thousands of delays and cancellations by Southwest Airlines, travelers are having to turn to alternative means of transportation to get where they need to go.
+TAMPA, Fla. — After thousands of delays and cancellations by Southwest Airlines, travelers are having to turn to alternative means of transportation to get where they need to go.

 Dev McDowell was set to return home to Tampa after visiting family in Pittsburgh on Dec.
 26, when she found out her flight was canceled.